+Individuals interested in entering the nursing field may become registered nurses (RNs) or licensed practical nurses (LPNs), also called licensed vocational nurses (LVNs).
 Educational requirements differ by type of nurse.
-Becoming an LPN or LVN requires the least amount of formal education, a year-long training program, while individuals interested in studying towards becoming advanced practice nurses need to complete a master's degree program.
+Becoming an LPN or LVN requires the least amount of formal education, a year-long training program; while individuals interested in becoming advanced practice nurses need to complete a master's degree program.

 LPN and LVN Training Programs

-Entry-level training for licensed practical and licensed vocational nurses can be obtained via 1-year educational programs offered at technical schools, vocational schools or community colleges.
+Entry-level training for licensed practical nurses and licensed vocational nurses can be obtained via 1-year educational programs offered at technical schools, vocational schools or community colleges.
 LPN/LVN programs involve both lecture-type classes and hands-on clinical practice in a hospital or clinic.
 Typical courses include anatomy, first aid, nutrition and physiology.

-Associate Degree in Nursing
+Associate's Degree in Nursing

-In order to become an RN, candidates need to have earned at minimum an Associate Degree in Nursing (ADN).
+In order to become an RN, candidates need to have earned at minimum an Associate's Degree in Nursing (ADN).
 Completing this degree program allows graduates to take the licensing examination to become RNs.
 Common courses include anatomy, nutrition, adult care and medicine practices.

 Bachelor of Science in Nursing (BSN) degree programs allow nursing students to learn about providing care and obtaining work experience in medical settings.
 Common courses include human development and healthcare, nursing theory, chemistry and infant care.